 - (1) The FTC cannot fine first-time corporate offenders.
-Fines for subsequent violations of the law are tiny, and not a credible deterrent. - (2) The FTC does not have the power to punish companies unless they lie to consumers about how much they protect their privacy or the companies' harmful behavior costs consumers money. - (3) The FTC does not have the power to set minimum cybersecurity standards for products that process consumer data, nor does any federal regulator. - (4) The FTC does not have enough staff, especially skilled technology experts.
+The fines the FTC can impose for subsequent violations of the law are far too small to meaningfully deter misdeeds. - (2) The FTC does not have the power to set minimum cybersecurity standards for products that process consumer data, nor does any federal regulator. - (3) The FTC does not have the power to punish companies unless they lie to consumers about how much they protect their privacy or the companies' harmful behavior costs consumers money. - (4) The FTC does not have enough staff, especially skilled technology experts.
 Currently about 50 people at the FTC police the entire technology sector and credit agencies.

-The Consumer Data Protection Act protects Americans' privacy, allows consumers to control the sale and sharing of their data, gives the FTC the authority to be an effective cop on the beat, and will spur a new market for privacy-protecting services.
+The Mind Your Own Business Act of 2019 would protect Americans' privacy, allows consumers to control the sale and sharing of their data, give the FTC the authority to be an effective cop on the beat, and spur a new market for privacy-protecting services.
 The bill empowers the FTC to:

-- (1) Establish minimum privacy and cybersecurity standards. - (2) Issue steep fines (up to 4% of annual revenue), on the first offense for companies and 10-20 year criminal penalties for senior executives. - (3) Create a national Do Not Track system that lets consumers stop third-party companies from tracking them on the web by sharing data, selling data, or targeting advertisements based on their personal information.
-It permits companies to charge consumers who want to use their products and services, but don't want their information monetized. - (4) Give consumers a way to review what personal information a company has about them, learn with whom it has been shared or sold, and to challenge inaccuracies in it. - (5) Hire 175 more staff to police the largely unregulated market for private data. - (6) Require companies to assess the algorithms that process consumer data to examine their impact on accuracy, fairness, bias, discrimination, privacy, and security.
+- (1) Establish minimum privacy and cybersecurity standards. - (2) Issue steep fines (up to 4% of annual revenue), on the first offense for companies and 10-20 year criminal penalties for senior executives who knowingly lie to the FTC. - (3) Create a national Do Not Track system that lets consumers stop companies from tracking them on the web, selling or sharing their data, or targeting advertisements based on their personal information.
+Companies that wish to condition products and services on the sale or sharing of consumer data must offer another, similar privacy-friendly version of their product, for which they can charge a reasonable fee.
+This fee will be waived for low-income consumers who are eligible for the FCC's Lifeline program. - (4) Give consumers a way to review the personal information a company has about them, learn with whom it has been shared or sold, and to challenge inaccuracies in it.

+- (5) Hire 175 more staff to police the largely unregulated market for private data. - (6) Require companies to assess the algorithms that process consumer data to examine their impact on accuracy, fairness, bias, discrimination, privacy, and security.